NewsRadio: Home media

-Sony Pictures Home Entertainment released all 5 seasons of NewsRadio on DVD in Region 1 between 2005 and 2007.
+Sony Pictures Home Entertainment released all five seasons of NewsRadio on DVD in Region 1 between 2005 and 2007.
 Each set includes multiple audio commentaries with creator Paul Simms, the writers and actors.
 The DVD sets also include special features such as gag reels and other featurettes.
-As of 2014, these releases have been discontinued and are out of print.

-On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including Newsradio.
+On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library, including NewsRadio.
 They subsequently re-released the first two seasons on DVD on April 1, 2014.

-On May 19, 2015, Mill Creek Entertainment re-released NewsRadio - The Complete Series on DVD in Region 1.
+On May 19, 2015, Mill Creek Entertainment re-released NewsRadio – The Complete Series on DVD in Region 1.

 Nielsen ratings

-Though the series received critical acclaim, ratings were inconsistent, and the show never placed higher than 26th.
-During its run, NewsRadios time slot changed 11 times.
+During its run, NewsRadio's time slot changed eleven times.

-On its first two broadcasts the show received a 20 share, improving on its lead-in (Wings) by a percentage point, and beating its competitors (Under One Roof and Thunder Alley) in its share of the 18- to 49-year-old audience.
+On its first two broadcasts, the show received a 20 share, improving on its lead-in (Wings) by a percentage point, and beating its competitors (Under One Roof and Thunder Alley) in its share of the 18- to 49-year-old audience.